 Changing the keyboard mapping (what key pressed on the typing keyboard activates what note on the music keyboard) is easy to do, and easy to save.

-Here's how you re-map your keyboard's music keys.
+Here's how you normally re-map your keyboard's music keys.

 Go to the F1 (Help / Setup) panel (shown below).

 The keyboard diagram shows the currently-defined keyboard mappings, as loaded from the selected keyboard map file in the “Keyboard Map” drop-box.

 It consists of a keyboard diagram, with a column of characters in its left side.
 These characters are the keyboard-characters used to activate the various music keys.
 Only the white keys (keys of the scale) are mapped, since the application takes care of whether or not a black key is played, based on the current key-signature.

 The upper-case characters immediately to the left of the keyboard keys are the letter-names of the notes.
 The short lines extending into the note-name area mark the boundaries between keyboard rows.
 If you are using a custom keyboard-map file (not ending with “-Z.kbd”, “-Z1.kbd”, or “-Z2.kbd”), the application doesn't know where to put these lines, so they will not appear.

 You change the keyboard mapping by clicking somewhere in the keyboard map diagram (on the first key you want to change) .
 The application will ask you if you really want to change it, in case the click was accidental.

 The keyboard diagram shows which keyboard key is used to activate which key of the music keyboard.
 To change it, click on the key of the diagram you want to change the mapping for, then type the key you want to use for it.
 When you change even a single key, the “Save Keybd Map” button is enabled, allowing you to save your keyboard map file (with a “.kbd” extension).